Illusion (Aespa song)

 "Illusion" (Korean: 도깨비불; RR: Dokkaebibul) is a promotional single recorded by South Korean girl group Aespa for their second extended play Girls.
 It was released on June 1, 2022, by SM Entertainment and Warner Records as a surprise pre-release track from the EP.
-Written by Lee Thor (Lalala Studio) with composition and arrangement handled by G'harah "PK" Degeddingseze, Patricia Battani, and Steve Octave, "Illusion" is an electronic "high-energy" hip hop, synth-pop and dance song with bass-heavy chorus, and elements indicative of hyperpop.
+Written by Lee Thor (Lalala Studio) while production handled by G'harah "PK" Degeddingseze, Patricia Battani, and Steve Octave, "Illusion" is an electronic "high-energy" hip hop, synth-pop and dance song with bass-heavy chorus, and elements indicative of hyperpop.

 Background and release

 On June 1, 2022, SM Entertainment announced Aespa would be releasing their second extended play Girls on July 8.
 Alongside the announcement, Aespa surprise released "Illusion" as a pre-release track from the EP, accompanied by "futuristic-looking" lyric video on the same day.
 It marks the group's first material to be released under their record contract with Warner Records.

 Development and composition

 "Illusion" was written by Lee Thor (Lalala Studio) with composition and arrangement handled by G'harah "PK" Degeddingseze, Patricia “Tricia” Battani, and Steve Octave.
 The song was described as an electronic "high-energy" hip hop, synth-pop, dance and EDM-trap song with "punchy 808 bass and kicking sound that catches the ears".
 It consists of elements indicative of hyperpop, including an "eccentric percussion to hi-hats and electric, woodblock-like clicks".
 Lyrically, the song was described as having "Aespa's own color expressed" such as "comparing the desire to seduce and devour one's opponent to goblin fire".
 The song also features the slurping sound from one of the song's producers, Patricia “Tricia” Battani.
 "Illusion" was composed in the key of D minor, with a tempo of 90 beats per minute.

 In an interview with The Art Of Listening, the song's producers G'harah "PK" Degeddingsezeand and Tricia Battani stated that the lyrics "Yummy Yummy in my Tummy Tummy" were inspired by the fragment lines of the 2008 action thriller film Punisher: War Zone.
 They also revealed that the song was originally called "Dessert" and featured lyrics about "being a delicious, enticing dessert".